 AN IMPORTANT PETHUB REMINDER: June 24th is the long awaited WORLD CAT DOMINATION DAY!
 If you own a cat or have ever interacted with one, you know how much personality they tend to have.
 You never know if your cat is looking at you with a loving gaze, or one where they are plotting how to take you down.
 Either way, we love cats and we could not imagine our lives without them.

 Much like human beings, felines come in all different shapes, sizes, and personalities.
 As a result, not every cat is bound to react to a situation in the same way, which is why it’s important to keep in mind both lifestyle choices and temperament when searching for a lost cat.
 Knowing as much as possible about how your cat thinks, feels, and behaves is likely to make the job of figuring out where they are much easier.
+Find out more about your cat with the help of a DNA test.

 The Unobservant Cat